Pratītyasamutpāda gāthā: Copper plate in the Schøyen Collection

-A copper place from the Gandhara region (probably Bamiyan), dated to about 5th century AD has a variation of the mantra.
+A copper plate from the Gandhara region (probably Bamiyan), dated to about 5th century AD has a variation of the mantra.
 It appears to have some mistakes, for example it uses taṭhāgata instead of tathāgata.
 It is now in the Schøyen Collection.

 On Buddha images

 The mantra was often also carved below the images of the Buddha.
 A Buddhist screen (parikara) and accompanying Buddha image is now preserved at Museum of Fine Arts, Boston.
 While the objects were found in South India, the mantra is given in north Indian 8-9th century script, perhaps originating from the Pala region.

 Malaysia inscriptions

-The Bukit Meriam inscription from Kedah includes two additional lines.
+The Bukit Meriam Sanskrit inscription from Kedah includes two additional lines.
 The inscription is now in the Indian Museum, Calcutta.
 Other similar inscriptions were found in the Kedah region.

+Here several minor orthographic peculiarities (i.e. misspellings) have been standardized.
+The lines can be translated as:Those dharmas which arise from a cause, the Tathāgata has declared their cause, and that which is the cessation of them; thus the great renunciant has taught.

-The additional lines can be translated as:Through ignorance karma is accumulated, the cause of birth is karma.
+Through ignorance, karma is accumulated; karma is the cause of birth.

-Through knowledge karma is not accumulated.
-Through absence of karma, one is not reborn.
+Through knowledge, karma is not accumulated; through absence of karma, one is not (re)born.